ldijkman/randomnerd_esp32_wifi_manager/TFT_Touch_Button_Display_4_Electra/readme.md

-control your local devices from touch screens
+control your local devices from touch screens (also)

 mDNS scan for devices in local network